Sagardatta was a merchant who had a handsome young son.

 The merchant's son replied, "You get what is destined for you"

 She was surprised to hear the prince speak so, and immediately enlightened her room.
 She got furious when she realized he was not the handsome prince, she thought him to be, and ordered him out of her room.

-The young man was sad on treated in such manner without being at fault, and walked to a nearby temple.
+The young man was sad on being treated in such manner without being at fault, and walked to a nearby temple.
 He decided to spend the night there, and fell asleep.

-The temple remained un-inhabitated and the night watchman carried out tasks of ill repute during the night.
+The temple remained un-inhabitated and the night watchman carried out tasks of ill-repute during the night.
 He wanted the young man to leave and said, "This temple is old and broken.
 You may sleep in my home."

 Thus, the young man went to his house.
-But he made a mistake and got into the wrong room, where the watchman's daughter was waiting for her lover to arrive during his father's absence.
+But he made a mistake and got into the wrong room, where the watchman's daughter was waiting for her lover to arrive during her father's absence.